UK council

 The UK electoral zones are: Northern Ireland, Scotland, Wales, north eastern, north western, central, eastern, London, central southern, and south western.

-The branch of practice categories are academics, armed forces, consultants, general practice, junior doctors, medical students, occupational medicine, public health medicine, retired doctors, staff, associate specialists and specialty doctors.
+The branch of practice categories are academics, armed forces, consultants, general practice, resident doctors, medical students, occupational medicine, public health medicine, retired doctors, staff, associate specialists and specialty doctors.

 Voting rights